ramenwithparmesancheese/CabbageBar/README.md

 There is no current way for the public to access Cabbage Bar, but to access SimpleChat, the URL link is https://simplechat.pages.dev or https://1simplechat.vercel.app (for vercel the buttons do not work so go to `https://1simplechat.vercel.app/uuid.html` or `https://1simplechat.vercel.app/user.html`

-**MESSAGING** - Well for messaging it's quite simple, literally just type out the message and press the send button (or just the enter key).
+**MESSAGING** - Well for messaging it's pretty simple, literally just type out the message and press the send button (or just the enter key).

 **IMAGES** - For showing images, just paste the direct image link address (only works with GIFs, PNGs, and JPG/JPEGs).

 **ONLINE USERS** - To check which users are online (currently, it is quite buggy.) click the icon at the top-right corner and it should open a page that shows the current online users.

 **CREATING A PRIVATE CHANNEL** - When you press the button to create a channel, it will generate a private channel link (that it will automatically redirect you to).
-To share it to your friends, just copy the link from the tab bar.
+To share it with your friends, copy the link from the tab bar.

 #### Lacking Features/Bugs
 ⏪ Add Message history <br>